QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 <a id="roompos"></a>
 * [Room position](#room-position) can be used to limit stack-up points to one side in the command menu, but SWAT may not always respect it or may still "Pie it" or "Check the threshold".
-In that case, you should delete the undesired side's `Stack Up Actors` from the level and assign the desired side's array to the undesired now empty array in the door's properties.
+In that case, you should delete the undesired side's `BP_StackUpActors` from the level and assign the desired side's array to the undesired now empty array in the door spawner's properties.

 > You can copy a variable quickly by `Shift + Right Mouse Button` clicking on the source and `Shift + Left Mouse Button` clicking on the target.
 > ![](/assets/world-data/Unreal_ShiftCopyPaste.gif){: w="467" h="316" }
 {: .prompt-tip }

 ![Stackup Points Corner](/assets/world-data/WorldData_Door_Stackup_Corner.png){: w="1919" h="796" }
-_Stackup Points in a Corner, with room position indicating undesired `[X]` stack up actors_
+_Stackup Points in a Corner, with room position indicating undesired `[X]` stackups_

 ### Clear Points
 ![](/assets/world-data/worlddata_door_Clearpoint.png){: w="370" h="435" }{: .right }
-* There are 4 clear point arrays for each door; `Front/Back left/Right Stack Up Points`.
-These are in the `World Data > Clear Points` category.
+* There are 4 clear point arrays for each door spawner; `Front/Back left/Right Stack Up Points`.
+These are in the `World Gen > Clear Points` category.
 * For the arrow and sprite previews to be visible when selected, the Tool needs to be running.
 * For each clear point added to the array;
     * The first clear point in each array, index [0] should usually be right in front of the door’s swing and `Direction` **MUST** be set to `None`